-A community reunion was held at Woodnorth in the Summer 1995.
+WOODNORTH COMMUNITY REUNIONwas held in early August 1995.
 Below is an aerial view showing some of the campers and RVs parked in the Schoolyard.
 Another building, the Lowdon house to the left of the church, has disappeared in the six years since the aerial view in 1989.

 The former Woodnorth grocery store was demolished on November 26, 1999.
 The building had been vacant since the Fall of 1977.

 Just about a mile south of the town is the Woodnorth Cemetery.